 - pain that extends to your shoulder, arm, back, or jaw

-- complete blood count (CBC) to measure the number of platelets in your blood
+- Complete blood count (CBC).
+A CBC measures the number of platelets in your blood.

-- blood smear to examine the condition of your platelets
+- Blood smear.
+A blood smear examines the condition of your platelets.

-- genetic testing to find out if you have an inherited condition that can cause a high platelet count
+- Genetic testing.
+This test will help determine whether you have an inherited condition that causes a high platelet count.

-If your blood platelet level is too high, your doctor will try to determine if you have an underlying disease or condition.
-Other diagnostic testing may include bone marrow aspiration and biopsy to examine your platelets under a microscope.
-This procedure involves taking a sample of bone marrow tissue in liquid form, which is typically extracted from the breast bone or pelvis.
+Other diagnostic testing may include bone marrow aspiration to examine your platelets under a microscope.
+This procedure involves taking a sample of bone marrow tissue in liquid form.
+It’s typically extracted from the breastbone or pelvis.

-Your individual treatment plan will depend on a variety of factors, including your risk of developing clots.
+Your treatment plan will depend on a number of factors, including your risk of developing blood clots.

-If you have no symptoms or additional risk factors, your doctor may decide no treatment other than careful monitoring is necessary.
+You may not need treatment if you don’t have any symptoms or additional risk factors.
+Instead, your doctor may choose to carefully monitor your condition.
 Treatment may be recommended if you:

 - are a smoker

 - have other medical conditions, such as diabetes or cardiovascular disease

 - have a history of bleeding or blood clots